vutrang1808/vutrang1808/README.md

 ## [Project 2: Amazon Electronic Products Sales using Python](https://github.com/vutrang1808/amazon_electronic_products_sales)

 This notebook demonstrates a comprehensive sales analysis of an Amazon electronics products dataset with dimensions 1.3M x 10.
-The solution is implemented in `Python`, leveraging `Pandas` for data manipulation and `Matplotlib` for visualization.

 The analysis aims to address the following questions:
-1. What are the categories of electronic products?
+- What are the categories of electronic products?
-2. Find the Top-10 users that bought the most in each category.
+- Find the Top-10 users that bought the most in each category.
-3. Analyze sales in a certain year, grouped by categories.
+- Analyze sales in a certain year, grouped by categories.
-4. Given a brand, identify the categories in which it has products.
+- Given a brand, identify the categories in which it has products.
-5. Determine the categories with the highest market competition.
+- Determine the categories with the highest market competition.

 ## **Approach**

-A logical and systematic approach is followed throughout the analysis, with each step accompanied by insights into the dataset.
-Key observations include:
+A systematic approach is followed throughout my analysis, with each step accompanied by insights into the dataset:
+- **Data Cleaning:**
+Data cleaning involved scanning the input dataset to identify columns where NaN values occupy the majority of rows.
+These columns were deemed unlikely to provide meaningful insights and were thus ignored in further analysis.

+- **Handling Timestamp:**
-- **Timestamp Accuracy:** Inconsistencies between the `timestamp` and `year` columns are observed, and thus decided to use the `timestamp` as the time reference for each purchase.
+Due to inconsistencies between the timestamp and year columns, the timestamp (including the date) is chosen as the reference time for each purchase.

-- **Data Completeness:** A significant proportion of rows (97%) contain NaN values in either the `brand` or `user_attr` columns, leading to the exclusion of these columns from some analyses due to their limited utility.
+- **Data Processing:**
+The solution is implemented in `Python`, utilizing `Pandas` for data manipulation and `Matplotlib` for visualization.

 ## **Dataset Details**

 The dataset encompasses Amazon electronics sales data spanning from 1999 to 2018.
 It is available on [Kaggle](https://www.kaggle.com/datasets/edusanketdk/electronics/data).

-## **Gained Insights**
+## **Analysis and Insights**
+By addressing the following queries, insights into various aspects of the input dataset are gained:

-1. **Categories of Electronic Products:**
+- **Categories of Electronic Products:**
         Identified the unique categories of products available in the dataset.

-2. **Top-10 Users per Category:**
+- **Top-10 Users per Category:**
         Determined the top 10 users who purchased the most in each category.

-3. **Yearly Sales Grouped by Categories:**
+- **Yearly Sales Grouped by Categories:**
         Analyzed and visualized sales data for specific years, grouped by product categories.

-4. **Brand-wise Product Categories:**
+- **Brand-wise Product Categories:**
         For each brand, identified the categories in which its products are listed.

-5. **Market Competition Analysis:**
+- **Market Competition Analysis:**
         Determined which categories have the highest market competition based on the number of unique brands.

 ![Sales.png](./pics/Sales.png)